 I hesitated and wondered if it would be appropriate, and I’m not yet sure if I will reproduce this in the website itself as a future revision.
 Upon reading this, you may understand why.

 I had an episode, again, in which I experienced the utter dread of the oncoming perceived horror of Alzheimer’s Disease.
-Without getting into too many details, I found yesterday that I was having difficulties doing basic activities and chores.
+Without getting into too many details, I am finding that I am having increasing and noticeable difficulties doing basic activities and chores.
 As an example, I realized my wallet had been missing for maybe three days (I do not use it often unless purchasing something outside of the house - all else is online).
 At about the same time, my hearing aids seemed to be failing, and I could not find my extra set.
 That meant I was faced with a period of not being able to talk to other people effectively until the situation could be remedied, not easy in a place like Santa Fe, as repairs and new aids are not available immediately.
 Money can be replaced at some point, but losing a wallet is a big deal.